FriendsOfSymfony/FOSCKEditorBundle/docs/installation.rst

         ])
     ;

-Finally, override bundle's configuration to point on the new ckeditor path :
+Finally, override bundle's configuration to point on the new ckeditor path:

 .. code-block:: yaml